isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Character and Citizenship Education.md

-The VIA curriculum is planned and implemented across the six levels in accordance with the CCE (Primary) Syllabus, aligning our VIA efforts with national directions.
+The VIA curriculum is planned and implemented across the six levels in accordance with the CCE 2021 (Primary) Curriculum, aligning our VIA efforts with national directions.
 Through activities that build social cohesion and civic responsibility, Anthonians are nurtured to become socially responsible.
 This develops their sense of belonging and commitment to the community and nation.

-VIA activities focus on two broad areas: helping ‘the Last, the Lost and the Least’, and creating a sustainable environment.
-Anthonians work with their peers in the same level and/or CCA to serve in the following ways:

-*   P1: Home-School CARE (VIA) & Adoption of School Canteen
-*   P2: Home-School CARE (VIA) & Adoption of School Compound
-*   P3: Litter-Free School Community, including Toilet CARE
-*   P4: CARE Buddies of P1, Stop Food Wastage & ‘Harmony from the Heart@Sg’ Advocates
-*   P5: CARE Buddies of P2 & Enviro CARE: Litter-Free Dream
-*   P6: CARE Buddies of P3, Elder CARE & Intergenerational Learning Programme (ILP)
-*   CCA Groups: Student-Initiated VIA Projects

-Our External Partners in Education
+<u>Our External Partners in Education</u>

+*   Parent Support Group
 *   South West Community Development Council (SWCDC)
 *   National Environment Agency (NEA)
 *   Ministry of Social and Family (MSF) Development